Online Dynamic Programming: Learning Multipaths

+\begin{definition}[Multi-DAG] A directed multigraph $\Hcal = (V, M)$ is a \textbf{multi-DAG} if it has a single ``source'' node $s \in V$ with no incoming multiedges and its base directed graph $\Bcal(\Hcal)$ is acyclic.
+Additionally, we refer to the set of nodes in $V$ with no outgoing multiedges as the set of ``sink'' nodes which is denoted by $\Tcal \subset V$. \end{definition}

+Intuitively speaking, a multi-DAG is simply a directed multigraph with no ``cycles''. ``Acyclicity'' in directed multigraphs \footnote{ For our application of dynamic programming, this acyclicity is very natural; otherwise the dynamic programming algorithm is not valid and a subproblem may be visited infinite number of times. } can be extended from the definition of acyclicity in the underlying directed graph.

-As we shall see, $k$-multipaths will be subgraphs of {\em $k$-DAGs} built from $k$-multiedges.
-Examples of all the definitions are given in Figure \ref{fig:2-reg-dag} for the case $k=2$. \begin{definition}[$k$-DAG] A DAG $\Gcal = (V,E)$ is called {\em $k$-DAG} if it has following properties: \begin{enumerate}[label=(\roman*),leftmargin=.8cm] \itemsep{-.3em} \topsep{-0em} \item There exists one designated ``source'' node $s \in V$ with no incoming edges. \item There exists a set of ``sink'' nodes $\Tcal \subset V$ which is the set of nodes with no outgoing edges. \item For all non-sink vertices $v$, the set of edges leaving $v$ is partitioned into disjoint sets of size $k$ which are called {\em $k$-multiedges}. \end{enumerate} We denote the set of multiedges ``leaving'' vertex $v$ as $M_v$ and all multiedges of the DAG as $M$. \end{definition} Each $k$-multipath can be generated by starting with a single multiedge at the source and choosing inflow many (i.e. number of incoming edges many) successor multiedges at the internal nodes (until we reach the sink nodes in $\Tcal$).
-An example of a $2$-multipath is given in Figure \ref{fig:2-reg-dag}.
-Recall that paths were described as bit vectors $\pivec$ of size $|E|$ where the 1-bits were the edges in the path.
-In $k$-multipaths each edge bit $\pi_e$ becomes a non-negative count.\\
+Each multipath in a multi-DAG $\Hcal = (V, M)$ can be generated by starting with a single multiedge at the source, and then choosing inflow many (i.e.~as many as the number of incoming edges of the multipath in $\Bcal(\Hcal)$) successor multiedges at the internal nodes until we reach the sink nodes in $\Tcal$.
+An example of a multipath is given in Figure~\ref{fig:multidag}.
+Recall that paths were described as bit vectors $\pivec$ of size $|E|$ where the $1$-bits were the edges in the path.
+In multipaths, however, each multiedge $m \in M$ is associated with a non-negative count $\pi_m$ that can be greater than $1$.